 Historic Fort Snelling, located near the airport, sits on a juncture of the Mississippi and Minnesota rivers and is managed by the Minnesota Historical Society ("MNHS").
 Although it sits on Fort Snelling State Park, the historic site is run by the Minnesota Historical Society and has a separate entrance fee.
 It was built as a frontier outpost in the early 1820s, and eventually evolved into a military training facility from the Civil War through World War II.
 Families can learn about military history, fur trade, slavery in Minnesota, the U.S.-Dakota War of 1862 and other historical eras.
 While the fort itself is nearing its 200th birthday, the location has been significant for centuries to many American Indian communities with human history dating back 10,000 years.

-Beginning in the summer of 2018, visitors will be able to explore a wide variety of eras and diverse people through 11 interpretive stations.
+Visitors can explore a wide variety of eras and diverse people through 11 interpretive stations created in 2018.
 The exhibit will lead visitors through the many stories from the area, including the Dakota people, the military men and women, WWII-era Military Intelligence Service Language School where Japanese-Americans trained as linguists, and the lives of Dred and Harriet Scott.

 Historic Fort Snelling Revitalization Project